 Managing your sales process and keeping track of contacts can be a nightmare and wreck your B2B sales efforts if not done right.
-Pipedrive CRM allows you to easily send, receive, and track emails, get follow up reminders, and visualize your sales pipeline, all in one tool.
+Pipedrive CRM allows you to send, receive, and track emails easily, get follow up reminders, and visualize your sales pipeline, all in one tool.
 Click here for a free 14-day trial.

 1. Finding Prospects

-Once you find target customers, you can create a customer profile.
-This is a summary of your ideal customer’s demographics, like age, job title, and business type.
-It also captures other important info like how they behave and the watering holes where you can find them.
-For example, small business marketing managers may be members of the Content Marketing Institute, Marketing Pros or they may attend events at the local Chamber of Commerce.
+As you get started, you can create a customer profile, also known as a customer persona, to help you identify the right prospects.
+This is a summary of your ideal customer’s demographics, like age, job title, and business type and paints a picture of their needs and pain points.
+For example, small business marketing managers may be members of the Content Marketing Institute, Marketing Pros, or they may attend events at the local chamber of commerce.

 Research Each Prospect

-These days, it’s amazing how much you can learn about your prospects online.
-Start by taking a look at their website and also use platforms like LinkedIn to help you understand the individuals as well as the businesses they work in.
 A good way to break the ice with a prospect is to find something that you have in common.
-For instance, on linkedIn you can review your connects career history and connections to see if you have both been involved in the same business or know people in common.
+For instance, on LinkedIn, you can review your connects career history and connections to see if you have both been involved in the same business or know people in common.

-Customers who come to you from an existing customer’s recommendation via word-of-mouth are much more likely to become a new customer and they are less likely to push hard when negotiating on price.
+For any successful salesperson, referrals are an important factor in B2B sales.
+Prospects who come to you from an existing customer’s recommendation via word-of-mouth are much more likely to become a new customer, and they are less likely to push hard when negotiating on price.
 This is because they already view you as someone that they can trust who is likely to provide them with something that they will value.
-This is why good quality word-of-mouth referrals are 10x more likely to result in B2B sales than cold prospects.

-Here are 3 tips for helping your happy customers to refer more business to you:
+Here are three tips for helping your happy customers refer more business to you:

-- Take customers for coffee or lunch one month after they have made a purchase from you to check that they are happy with their purchase.
-Schedule follow-up reminders in your CRM to make this a habit.
+- Take customers for coffee or lunch one month after they have purchased from you to check that they are happy with their purchase.
+Schedule follow-up reminders in your customer relationship management (CRM) to make this a habit.